bacalhau-project/bacalhau/docs/getting-started/installation.md

 # Getting Started with Bacalhau

-In this article, you'll learn how to install and run a job with the Bacalhau client.
+In this tutorial, you'll learn how to install and run a job with the Bacalhau client.

 ## Install the Bacalhau client